 Love language 3: Receiving gifts

-A child who relishes being given a thought-out gift by someone close to them often loves giving to others, too.
-She can be found ‘creating and making’ for others, presenting little masterpieces.
+A child who relishes being given a thoughtful gift often loves giving to others, too.
+They can be found ‘creating and making’ for others, presenting little masterpieces.
 Receiving gifts as a love language needn’t be expensive or elaborate, either.
-It could be something as small as a flower that is picked especially for her or perhaps remembering to buy her favourite fruit.
-It’s the thought that counts, so if this sounds like something your child enjoys then perhaps this is her love language
+It could be something as small as a flower that is picked especially for them or perhaps remembering to buy their favourite fruit.
+It’s the thought that counts, so if this sounds like something your child enjoys then this could be their love language.

 Love language 4: Acts of service

-This love language relates more to the doing of things rather than the giving of things.
-If you are the parent of a child who seems to get great joy out of doing things altruistically for others, then perhaps this is her love language.
-Maybe she’s always asking if she can help out, even if it’s just the dishes – either way, she enjoys showing love by helping others out.
-For example, there is no greater joy for my eldest daughter than when I reorganise her bookshelves and stationery drawer as a surprise for her.
-I can tell she feels loved after I do this simple act for her, and the gratitude she expresses is long-lasting.
+If you are the parent of a child who seems to get great joy out of doing things altruistically for others, then perhaps this is their love language.
+Maybe they’re always asking if they can help out, even if it’s just the dishes – either way, they enjoy showing love by helping others.
+For example, there is no greater joy for my eldest daughter than when I organise her bookshelves and stationery drawer as a surprise for her.
+I can tell she feels loved after I do this simple act, and the gratitude she expresses is long-lasting.

 Love language 5: Physical touch

 This made me think of my daughter the other week, as she cuddled close to me.
-She seeks out affection as a message of love, and I know that her ‘cup’ is refilled after spending quality time with me of an evening.
-If you have a child who loves being in your lap, in your arms or is always snuggling by your side, then I’d hazard a guess that physical touch is their love language, also.
+She seeks out affection as a message of love, and I know that her ‘cup’ is refilled after spending close, cuddly quality time with me of an evening.
+If you have a child who loves being in your lap, in your arms or is always snuggling by your side, then I’d hazard a guess that physical touch is their love language.